MoSheikh/react-ts-boilerplate/README.md

 Simple React + TypeScript + Webpack + Babel configuration to quickly get started on full projects.

+### Features

+- Webpack configured out-of-the-box for all main use cases with no restrictions on extension
+- Babel to transpile

 ### Getting Started

 Beginning at the directory that you want to add your new project under: